THE MICHELIN Guide Extends To Da Nang, Vietnam

 The 2024 restaurant selection of the MICHELIN Guide Hanoi, Ho Chi Minh City, Danang will be announced during one single ceremony, to be hosted in Ho Chi Minh City in June 2024 (exact date to be communicated later).

-To learn more about the MICHELIN Guide history, methodology or selection organization, please visit href="" michelin/vn/e or follow updates on facebook/MichelinGuideAsia and instagram/michelinguide .
+To learn more about the MICHELIN Guide history, methodology or selection organization, please visit or follow updates on facebook/MichelinGuideAsia and instagram/michelinguide .

 The MICHELIN Guide Worldwide app for iOS and Android devices.